 The Public Utility Regulatory Policies Act of 1978 (PURPA) was enacted following the energy crisis of the 1970s to encourage cogeneration and renewable resources and promote competition for electric generation.
 It also sought to encourage electricity conservation.
 Implemented by the Federal Energy Regulatory Commission (FERC or Commission) and the states, the statute imposes mandatory purchase obligations on electric utilities for power generated by cogeneration facilities and small power production facilities of 80 megawatts (MW) or less.
 Much has changed since enactment of the act 40 years ago, including the development of organized wholesale electricity markets and the adoption of policies at FERC to promote open access transmission policies.
 Utilities and state regulators have raised concerns with the Commission and Congress on PURPA’s implementation and needed reforms to its mandatory purchase obligation provisions.
-In response to the concerns, legislation has been introduced in the House of Representatives to modernize PURPA.
-The American Public Power Association (Association or APPA) agrees PURPA needs to be updated and supports the legislation.
+In response to the concerns, FERC held a technical conference in 2016 to examine PURPA and legislation was introduced in the House of Representatives in the 115th and 116th Congresses to modernize the statute.
+The American Public Power Association (APPA or Association) supports FERC examining its implementation of PURPA and believes PURPA needs to be updated to reflect today’s energy marketplace.

-The Energy Policy Act of 2005 made a number of changes to PURPA, including adding a new provision — section 210(m) — that allows an electric utility to terminate the requirement to enter into new QF purchase contracts or obligations if FERC finds the QFs have non-discriminatory access to certain categories of wholesale electric markets.
+The Energy Policy Act of 2005 made changes to PURPA, including adding a new provision—section 210(m)—that allows an electric utility to terminate the requirement to enter into new QF purchase contracts or obligations if FERC finds the QFs have non-discriminatory access to certain categories of wholesale electric markets.
 Under its regulations implementing section 210(m), however, FERC presumes that QFs that are 20 MW or smaller do not have non-discriminatory access to the market.

 Regulatory and Congressional Action